FaisalHammad1999/futureproofwiki/Windows-Setup.md

 *_For more details on other options for local env setup for Windows, check out [this great resource](https://docs.microsoft.com/en-us/windows/dev-environment/overview)._*
 ***

-# Local Dev Environment Setup: Windows
+# Dev Environment Setup: Windows

 ## Git & GitBash Setup
 Install the [latest release of git](https://git-scm.com/).
 Keep the standard options (make sure Git Bash is included in your install).